jojozhuang/jojozhuang.github.io/_popular/datastructure/data-structure-segment-tree.md

 For example, to get the minimum number of range {2,4}, just find the cell {2,4}, which is `0`.

-### 1.2 Performance of Matrix Search
+Performance of Matrix Search:
 * The space complexity is $O(n^2)$.
 * The time complexity for building the matrix is $O(n^2)$, for searching is $O(1)$.

-## 2. Segment Tree
-### 2.1 Definition of Segment Tree
-Segment Tree (a.k.a Interval Tree) is an advanced data structure which can support queries like:
-* which of these intervals contain a given point
-* which of these points are in a given interval

-### 2.2 Performance of Segment Tree
+### 1.2 Solution with Segment Tree
-Segment Tree has less storage and better performance.
+The above question can be solved with Segment Tree as well.
+It has less storage and better performance.
 * The space complexity is $O(n)$.
 * The time complexity for building the tree is $O(n)$, for searching is $O(\log{}n)$.

-### 2.3 Common Operations on Segment Tree
+Common Operations on Segment Tree:
 * Build - $O(n)$
 * Search - $O(\log{}n)$
 * Modification - $O(\log{}n)$

-## 3. Minimum Segment Tree
+## 2. Minimum Segment Tree
-### 3.1 Definition of Minimum Segment Tree
+### 2.1 Definition of Minimum Segment Tree
 The digram below shows what Minimum Segment Tree for given array {4,-1,3,0,2} looks like.
 ![image](/public/images/dsa/data-structure-segmenttree/min.png){:width="800px"}
-### 3.2 Creating Segment Tree Node
+### 2.2 Creating Segment Tree Node
 Create a class named `SegmentTreeNode`.
 Attributes `start` and `end` define the range.
 Attributes `left` and `right` are the children of the current node.
 ```java
 public class SegmentTreeNode {